 - Reinforce the capacity of local authorities to respond to emergencies;

-- Contribution to inter-agency efforts for preparedness and early/anticipatory actions, in order to increase a comprehensive humanitarian response to displacements.
+- Contribution to inter-agency efforts for preparedness and early/anticipatory actions, in order to increase a comprehensive humanitarian response to displacements; and

-- Humanitarian and development actors active in the wider response in Lake Province, including agropastoral organizations, local authorities, transhumant and farmer communities;
+- Humanitarian and development actors active in the wider response in Lake Province and the east of Chad, including agropastoral organizations, local authorities, transhumant and farmer communities;

 - Rapid Response Mechanism and other immediate responders;